 - Receiving education about the disease of addiction and the process of recovery

 - Developing skills that can help change problematic behaviors

 - Learning from the growth of others in the group

 - Establishing a sense of self-confidence and self-worth

 - Building a set of coping skills to utilize when triggered

-Get The Help You Deserve At Our Knoxville Group Therapy Program
+Get The Help You Deserve At Our Group Therapy Program in Knoxville, TN

 Group addiction therapy in Knoxville is just one part of a bigger course of care designed to help treat substance use disorders.
 If you are addicted to one or more substances, you do not need to keep using, no matter how tied to your addiction you might feel.
 Making the decision to reach out and contact someone can help you get started on your road to recovery.